khawaja-abdullah/leetup/README.md

-# 🚀 Leetup — LeetCode Grind
+# 🚀 LeetUp — LeetCode Grind

 Welcome to **LeetUp** — my personal playground for **DSA, algorithms, and coding patterns**!
 Here, I solve LeetCode problems **in multiple languages** and track learnings for every problem.